LibrariesHacked/librarieshacked-web-content/articles/ipdatamaps.md

 There are a couple of datasets listed on Gov.uk, where the data has been compiled into snapshots in order for statistical research to be undertaken.
 A full description of the fields is available on the pages for each dataset.

 - [Gov.UK IPO: Patent data](https://www.gov.uk/government/publications/ipo-patent-data) (updated 26th October 2015) A snapshot of patent applications received and subsequently published by the Intellectual Property Office.
-- [Gov.UK IPO: Trade mark data](https://www.gov.uk/government/publications/ipo-trade-mark-data-release) (published 23rd February 2015) A snapshot of trade mark applications received by the Intellectual Property Office.
+- [Gov.UK IPO: Trade mark data](https://www.gov.uk/government/publications/ipo-trade-mark-data-release) (published 23rd February 2015) A snapshot of trade mark applications received by the Intellectual Property Office

-**Licence: The data is released under an Open Government Licence**
+Licence: The data is released under an Open Government Licence.

 Patents data
 ------------